davromaniak/mk-who/README.md

 - MK
 - Milton Keynes

+## Contribute

+Do not hesitate to contribute, by the way, do not propose any nickname containing bad words, this extension is for fun/trolling, not for insulting other people.

 ## Disclamer

 This application is not affiliated with the [AFC Wimbledon](https://www.afcwimbledon.co.uk/) nor [The Dons Trust](http://thedonstrust.org/).